Fundamental structural characteristics of planar granular assemblies: self-organisation and scaling away friction and initial state: Numerical experiments

 The packing protocol of our systems is as follows.
 First, we construct three random packs in a double periodic domain, engineered to be on the verge of jamming.
 The packs consist of about $21400 \pm 1000$ discs and are made at packing fractions $\phi=0.76, 0.82$ and $0.84$.
 The small variation in the numbers of particles is due to the different densities of the three initial configurations.
 These configurations are then used as initial states for the packing procedure; loose initial state (LIS), intermediated initial states (IIS), and dense initial state (DIS), respectively.

 Once an initial state is set, we assign all the particles the same friction coefficient, $\mu$, and apply to the system a slow isotropic stress $\sigma_c$ by changing the periodic length on both sides.
-We limit the applied stress to a level that corresponds to an average overlap discs of $\delta=\sigma_c / k_n =10^{-5}$.
+To approximate behaviour of rigid particles, we limit the applied stress to a level that corresponds to an average overlap discs of at most $\delta=\sigma_c / k_n =10^{-5}$.
 No gravitational force is applied and the compression continues until the fluctuations of both grain positions (per mean grain diameter) and inter-granular forces (per mean average contact force) are below very small thresholds - $10^{-9}$ and $10^{-6}$, respectively.
 This procedure is carried out for each initial state at five different values of the inter-granular friction coefficients: $\mu=0.01, 0.1, 0.2, 0.5$ and $10$, giving altogether 15 assemblies.

 Using this procedure, we have computed the packing fractions, the mean coordination numbers, and studied the structures in these systems.
 For the determination of $\bar{z}$, we disregard `rattlers', i.e. grains with one or no force-carrying contact.
-The results are shown in Figure \ref{fig:packing_fraction}.
+The results are shown in Fig. \ref{fig:packing_fraction}.
 The upper and lower bounds of the coordination number $\bar{z}_{max}=4$ and $\bar{z}_{min}=3$ correspond to the isostatic states for discs with friction coefficients of $\mu=0$ and $\infty$, respectively.
 The three systems with $\mu=0.01$ converge into states with ($\bar{z}$, $\phi$)=(3.941, 0.840),(3.944, 0.842) and (3.943, 0.843), respectively, which are very close to the ideal frictionless jammed state.
-However, with increasing friction coefficient, the difference between the values of $\bar{z}$ and $\phi$ in the final states of systems started from different initial states increases (see Figure \ref{fig:packing_fraction}).
+However, with increasing friction coefficient, the difference between the values of $\bar{z}$ and $\phi$ in the final states of systems started from different initial states increases (see Fig. \ref{fig:packing_fraction}).